Land border crossings of Pakistan

-This is a list of the land border crossings of Pakistan with its four neighbours, namely Afghanistan, China, India, and Iran.
+This is a list of the land border crossings of Pakistan with its four neighbours, namely Afghanistan, China, India and Iran.

 Afghanistan

 Land

-There are six official border crossings and trade terminals between Afghanistan and Pakistan, although there are also numerous unofficial and illegal border crossings used by locals, smugglers, and terrorists.
+There are eight official border crossings and trade terminals between Afghanistan and Pakistan, although there are also numerous unofficial and illegal border crossings used by locals, smugglers and terrorists.
 However the Pakistani government is trying to stop cross-border infiltration by constructing the Afghanistan–Pakistan barrier.